CyanCoding/Project-Tracker/README.md

 ## Latest version:
 ### v0.6:
 Currently this project is still in beta.
-If you want to try it out, you can find the latest pre-release at the [roadmap](https://github.com/CyanCoding/Project-Tracker/blob/master/ROADMAP.md#latest-pre-release-v06).
+If you want to try it out, you can find it at the [releases](https://github.com/CyanCoding/Project-Tracker/releases/tag/v0.6).
 As this program is still in beta, it does **not** have full functionality.
 If you encounter any issues, please submit an [issue](https://github.com/CyanCoding/Project-Tracker/issues) or consider helping to solve the problem.
 Before you do that, however,